Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 However, you won’t find it without a map and a keen eye.
 Its not signposted as such; the sign is a train crossing sign and it sits between Rosa del Viento and Nomade.
 Just knock on the door and a lady will let you come in and take a look!

-The Grand Cenote
+Visit the Grand Cenote

 Much of the land in Mexico is made of limestone.
 This often collapses leaving behind open pools and underground cave systems of fresh water called cenotes.
 Many of these are now open for public entry for swimming, and some of them even offer cave diving for the more adventurous.
 There are plenty to choose from, but we chose the Grand Cenote as it was renowned to be particularly beautiful.
-So, we grabbed our bikes again and set off early to avoid the crowds.

 It definitely lived up to our expectations!
 The water was crystal clear with small fish and terrapins swimming around.
 We spent an hour exploring and testing our lungs by diving deep and swimming under rock arches before leaving.